Brushing and flossing aren’t enough to keep smiles healthy. Visiting your Tomball dentist preserves your oral health and prevents future problems.

 A routine appointment includes professional cleaning by a skilled dental hygienist who scales teeth to remove plaque and tartar that ordinary brushing and flossing miss.
-Also, Dr. Nail or Geer devises a comprehensive treatment plan to correct any problems found on examination.
+Also, Geer devises a comprehensive treatment plan to correct any problems found on examination.
 He may recommend plastic sealants or fluoride treatments to prevent decay or a customized mouth guard to stop tooth grinding.
 He also addresses questions the patient has and things he or she would like to change regarding smile aesthetics.

 You only get one set of teeth